-The frittata with onions and thyme is a simple but tasty side dish.
-The onions are cooked slowly in a pan with olive oil until they become sweet and soft.
-Add fresh thyme to give an aromatic note to the dish.
+The onion and thyme frittata is a simple yet tasty side dish.
+The onions are slowly cooked in a pan with olive oil until they become sweet and soft.
+Adding fresh thyme gives an aromatic note to the dish.
 The eggs are then beaten and mixed with the onions and thyme.
-The frittata is cooked until it becomes golden and slightly crispy.
-Perfect to serve as a side at dinner or as a main dish for a light lunch.
+The frittata is cooked until it is golden and slightly crispy.
+Perfect to serve as a side dish at dinner or as a main dish for a light lunch.

-Cut the onions into thin rings and let them slowly soften in a pan with two tablespoons of oil and a knob of butter
+Slice the onions into thin rings and let them flavor slowly in a pan with two tablespoons of oil and a knob of butter

-When they begin to take on color add the thyme leaves, stir, then pour in the beaten eggs lightly seasoned with salt
+When they start to color, add the thyme leaves, then pour in the beaten eggs, moderately salted

 Cook the frittata on both sides